Lemon2311/Human_Detection_Model/README.md

 ## Image Capture

-- Captures a single frame from the camera connected to the Nvidia Jetson.
+- Captures a single frame from the camera connected to the device onto which the model is ran.
 - Utilizes the `take_photo.py` module.
 - Saves captured images in the 'capture' folder.
 - Webcam resources are released after capturing.